Embracing Winter: Engaging Children with Snowy Songs

 Kathy has produced two music CDs for very young learners, Kathy Kampa’s Special Days and Holidays and Jump Jump Everyone, which build English language skills through movement while nurturing creativity and imagination!
 Grown and loved by real kids!

 Kathy Kampa is a teacher, author, and teacher-trainer who specializes in working with young learners.
-As a PYP (Primary Years Program) teacher in Tokyo, Japan, she uses a globally-minded and inquiry-based approach to teaching through which students develop 21st century skills.
+She taught at Seisen International School in Tokyo, Japan in the PYP (Primary Years Program) and continues to teach young learners in Minnesota.
+Kathy uses a globally-minded and inquiry-based approach to teaching through which students develop 21st-century skills.
 She also supports the development of English language skills by creating songs, chants, and TPR/movement activities targeted to young learners’ needs.

 #AUTUMN #FALLINGLEAVES #KIDSMUSIC #AUTUMNDAYS #AUTUMNCOLORS #NURSERYRHYMES #ENGLISHSONGS #KINDERGARTEN